skela/r/README.md

 # R - r.py

-Resource Recipes for converting svg,xcf to png's that can be used by iOS and Android apps.
+Resource Recipes for converting svg, xcf, pdf, png, webp to pngs in the differents scales required so that they can be used by iOS and Android apps.

-# Pack

-packdroid.py : Building, incrementing build numbers, changing version numbers, signing and packaging Mono for Android apps. packios.py : Building and packaging Monotouch apps.